You want smart political talk without the meltdowns?

 I can get you in.

-And we're like, Yeah, sure.
+And we're like, yeah, sure.

-Well, next thing you know, we're sitting next to a very well-known Hollywood producer, and you know, we're kind of schmoozed the whole night.
+Well, next thing you know, we're sitting next to a very well-known Hollywood producer.

-And I was with my girlfriend, but the guy gave me his card at the end, and he's like, I can get you into a lot of other places and meet a lot of people.
+And he's like, I can get you into a lot of other places and meet a lot of people.

-And I was like, Oh, wow, okay.
+And I was like, oh, wow.

-And you know, I was like, is he like a manager?
+And, you know, I was like, is he like a manager?

 And he kind of like acted like he was the manager, but he was more of a handler.

-And it was like, hey, okay, so we're going to this restaurant, meet us, and that's how it started.
+And it was like, hey, oh, hey, so we're going to this restaurant, meet us.

 And the next thing you know, you're back at their house, you and a group, and you're all like having a good time.